Introduction

 - It uses phases 0° and 180°.

-- It is widely used for wireless LANs, RFID and Bluetooth Communication.
+- You widely use it for wireless LANs, RFID, and Bluetooth communication.

 - Because of the constant amplitude of FSK or PSK, the effect of non-linearities, noise and interference is minimum on signal detection.